SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 This assumption is demonstrated by the use of ``count`` (rather than ``self.count``) inside the three instance methods for ``Counter``.

-The exception to this rule occurs when a method's parameter name is the same as the name of a property.
+The main exception to this rule occurs when a parameter name for an instance method has the same name as a property of that instance.
 In this situation, the parameter name takes precedence, and it becomes necessary to refer to the property in a more qualified way.
 You use the implicit ``self`` property to